Kevin Pillar: Toronto Blue Jays

+Minor leagues

 Pillar was drafted by the Toronto Blue Jays in the 32nd round (979th overall) of the 2011 Major League Baseball draft.
 His signing bonus of $1,000 was so little, after taxes, that he needed to ask his mom for some additional money so that he could have enough to buy an iPhone.
 When he was promoted to the majors two years later, Blue Jays general manager Alex Anthopoulos said: "Clearly ... and I say that respectfully, we got him wrong.
 Just because, if he has a chance to get to the big leagues, you don't wait for the [32nd] round to select him."

 Pillar played for the Bluefield Blue Jays in 2011, and batted .347 over 60 games, winning the Appalachian League batting title and leading the organization in batting average.
 He was also 4th in the league in hits (82), and 6th in slugging percentage (.534).
 He was named an Appalachian League All Star.
 He holds the team's all-time records for batting average, on-base percentage (.377), and slugging percentage.
 He was then called up to play for the Vancouver Canadians in its playoff run, and batted .391 to help the team win the Northwest League title.

 Pillar began the 2012 minor league season with the Single-A Lansing Lugnuts of the Midwest League, where he recorded a .322 batting average (3rd in the league) with a .390 on base percentage (4th in the league), and stole 35 bases (5th in the league; while being caught 6 times) in 86 games.
 He was then promoted to the Advanced-A Dunedin Blue Jays, where he batted .323 and stole 16 bases (while being caught 3 times) in 42 games.
 His total of 51 steals in 2012 was the second-most in the Blue Jays organization, and 10th-most in the minor leagues.
 Considered an excellent defensive player, he played all three outfield positions.
 He was named the 2012 Midwest League Most Valuable Player, after also garnering mid-season and post-season All Star honors, and being named the best hitting prospect in the Midwest League by Baseball America.
 He was also named a Topps Class A All Star and an MiLB.com Organization All Star.
 He then played for the Salt River Rafters in the Arizona Fall League, batting a team-leading .371.